Diego Barrera

-Diego Barrera (born March 25, 1987 in Bogotá) is a Colombian-born American soccer player who currently plays for Los Angeles Force in the National Independent Soccer Association.
+Diego Barrera (born March 25, 1987) is an American soccer player.
+Born in Colombia, Barrera represented the United States at a youth level.

 Career

 College and amateur

-Barrera is a professional american football player from California.
-He attended Thousand Oaks High School, and played three years of college soccer at Loyola Marymount University, where he was named to the College Soccer News All-Freshman Third Team, the All-WCC second team and the WCC All-Freshman Team in his debut year in 2004.
+Barrera was born in Bogotá, Colombia.
+His family moved to California when he was ten.
+Later he attended Thousand Oaks High School, and played three years of college soccer at Loyola Marymount University, where he was named to the College Soccer News All-Freshman Third Team, the All-WCC second team and the WCC All-Freshman Team in his debut year in 2004.
 He transferred to the University of New Mexico prior to his senior year in 2007.